JuliaLabs/Cassette.jl/docs/design.md

 ### How is it done today, and what are the limits of current practice?

-Similar frameworks in other compiled languages, like the [Checker Framework for Java](https://checkerframework.org/), cannot generally make use of runtime type information, and so often require extensive user-provided annotations in order to instrument programs in a statically inferrable manner.
+Similar frameworks in other compiled languages, like the [Checker Framework for Java](https://checkerframework.org/), cannot usually make use of run-time type information, and so often require extensive user-provided annotations in order to instrument programs in a statically inferrable manner.
 As such, most of these frameworks are purpose-built for type-based static verification  rather than dynamic injection of arbitrary language